0xProject/0x-docs/docs/0x-swap-api/guides/troubleshooting-swap-api.md

 # Troubleshooting Swap API

 :::info
-📣 After May 8, 2023, all API requests without an API key will return an error.
+📣 Starting in June 2023, all API requests without an API key will return an error.
 Follow [this guide](/introduction/getting-started) for how to get a live API key and use it for any 0x products.
 :::

 ## Swap Requirements